firecat53/dockerfiles/syncthing/README.rst

 This is a Dockerfile to set up Syncthing.

 Mount any desired directories to sync using ``-v <host_dir>:<host_dir>`` when running the container.
 The config/logging directory will live in a data-only volume (/config).
-We have to run Syncthing using supervisord to allow Syncthing to restart itself without killing off the container.
+We have to either run Syncthing using supervisord to allow Syncthing to restart itself without killing off the container or using an external container manager like systemd to restart the container after Syncthing restarts.

 Build
 -----